Career Tips

 4. Skills Section

-The skills you list here become filterable tags in recruiter search.
-If I filter for “Kubernetes” and you don’t have it listed as a skill, you won’t show up, even if you mention it 10 times in your experience.
+These skills become filterable tags in recruiter search.
+If I filter for “Kubernetes” and you do not list it as a skill, your profile may not appear even if it shows up in your experience bullets.

 Priority order for skills: